gramps-project/gramps-web-docs/docs/en/user-guide/tree.md

 The chart type shown when you first open the Family Tree page can be configured in [User Settings](settings.md).
 Your chosen default applies on all your devices.

+## Editing the tree

+Users with the Editor role or above can add and link people directly from the Ancestor Tree.
+See [Editing the family tree](tree-edit.md) for details.